 - Level 3 Diploma in Allied Health Profession Support (RQF)

-Entry is at the discretion of the centre; however learners should be 16 to undertake this qualification.
+Entry is at the discretion of the centre; however, learners should be at least 16 years old to undertake this qualification.

 This qualification is available in England and Northern Ireland.